DiedrichsenLab/diedrichsenlab.github.io/_guides/11_surface_ROI.md

 # 4. Save the border file
 To save the new border file:
 1. In the top bar, within the "Border Operation section", click "Finish"
-2. Name the new border file (for example: newROIs.border), and add a name to the specific ROI you just created (for example: myROI.border)
+2. Name the new border file (for example: newROIs.border), and add a name to the specific ROI you have just created (for example: myROI.border)
 3. Save the border file by clicking "File > Save/Manage Files…", and then checking the new border file in the Manage Data Files window.

 <img src="./surf_roi_3.png" alt="Save a new border file" width="400"/>